sjagoe/matrix-synapse-nix/README.md

    reuse elsewhere.
 Currently this is very tightly bound to a specific deployment.

-4. A lot of the nix code can probably be cleaned up generally; this project has grown quite organically over time.
+4. A lot of the nix code should be cleaned up generally; this project has grown quite organically over time.

 ### Create a new server and install a base NixOS